Mahmood-M-Ali/qPCR-plate-planner/README.md

 **Step 1: Define Your Samples**

 Create samples using the naming convention Name_Target_Condition (e.g., "HeLa_CCNA2_IgG").
 The tool automatically extracts the target gene and condition.
-Assign each sample a unique color and specify whether it's a control or experimental condition.
+Assign each sample a unique color and specify whether it's a control or experimental condition and assign a group.

 **Step 2: Design Your Plate Layout**